brendt/stitcher.io/src/content/book/09-test-factories.md

 }
 ```

-Another example: we want to test what happens how an invoice is handled when it has been paid, but only after the invoice expiration date:
+Another example: we want to test how an invoice is handled when it has been paid, but only after the invoice expiration date:

 ```php
 public function test_case()